 About

-The festival is organised by the Global Diversity Foundation (GDF), it was born out of the High Atlas Cultural Landscapes programme, which has been co-led alongside communities in the High Atlas region for over a decade.
+Harvest Festival Marrakech is organised by the Global Diversity Foundation (GDF) and was born out of the High Atlas Cultural Landscapes programme, which has been co-led alongside communities in the High Atlas region for over a decade.

 Location & Timing